Pinus pinaster: Ecological interactions

 In addition to being an efficient disperser, P. pinaster is known to produce oleoresins, such as oily terpenes or fatty acids, which can inhibit other species within the community from growing.
-These resins are produced as a defense mechanism against insect predators, such as the large pine weevil.
+These resins are produced as a defence mechanism against insect predators, such as the large pine weevil.
 According to an experiment done in Spain, the resin canal density was twice as high in the P. pinaster seedlings attacked by the weevils compared to the unattacked seedlings.
-Since P. pinaster has the ability to regulate their production of defense mechanisms, it can protect itself from predatory in an energy-efficient manner.
+Since P. pinaster has the ability to regulate their production of defence mechanisms, it can protect itself from predation in an energy-efficient manner.
 The resins make the P. pinaster less vulnerable to damage from insects, but they are only produced in high concentrations when P. pinaster is under attack.
 In other words, P. pinaster does not waste energy producing resins in safe conditions, so the conserved energy can be used for growth or reproduction.
 These characteristics enhance the ability of P. pinaster survive and flourish in the areas it invades.
 Both the traits of P. pinaster and the habitat in South Africa are conducive to the success of P. pinaster in this region of the world.